aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to MARKDOWN" h2="Render CGM to MARKDOWN within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to Markdown?</h2>

+Markdown is a lightweight markup language that is used to format plain text documents.
+It is widely used for creating web content, such as blog posts, articles, and documentation.
+It is also used for creating rich text documents, such as books and magazines.
+Compared to other markup languages, Markdown is easier to read and write, and it is more versatile and powerful.

+<h2>How Aspose.Total Helps for CGM to Markdown Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to MARKDOWN in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MARKDOWN.
+Aspose.Total for C++ is a comprehensive file format automation library that allows C++ developers to easily convert CGM to MARKDOWN in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MARKDOWN.
+Aspose.Total for C++ is a powerful and reliable library that provides a wide range of features and functions for file format automation.
+It is easy to use and provides excellent performance and accuracy.
+With Aspose.Total for C++, you can quickly and easily convert CGM to MARKDOWN with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}